 What are the advantages/disadvantages of using a sliding glass door?

-• Energy Efficiency – You should look for a door with Triple-Fin Weather-Stripping with antimicrobial protection that fights the growth of mold and bacteria.
-Also, you want to find a door that has all its frames, rails, and stiles with injected R-5 Comfort Foam which acts as the door’s thermal insulator around its exterior.
+- Energy Efficiency – You should look for a door with Triple-Fin Weather-Stripping with antimicrobial protection that fights the growth of mold and bacteria.
+Also, choose a door with injected R-5 Comfort Foam in its frames, rails, and stiles to ensure excellent thermal insulation.

 Disadvantage:

-• Locking systems – Anti-lift blocks can be fixed to the top of the rails or a portable security bar can be fitted from the inside to prevent sliding action when the door is closed.
-We find both these options cumbersome and inevitably sacrifice beauty so we decided to go with Soft-Lite as they offer a patented 2 point locking system.
+- Locking systems – You can fix anti-lift blocks to the top of the rails or fit a portable security bar from the inside to prevent sliding action when the door is closed.
+Therefore, finding both options cumbersome and less beautiful, we chose Soft-Lite for its patented 2-point locking system.
 This design prevents any break-ins as it locks the door into the jamb.
-Our door also has a TowBolt or ThumbBolt which are effective vent-stops from preventing the door from opening more than 3” while still allowing some added ventilation.
+Our door includes TowBolt or ThumbBolt vent-stops that limit opening to 3 inches while allowing extra ventilation.

 What Are The Advantages/Disadvantages of a French Door?